pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"unnecessary-semicolon"+OR+"W0301")

 ### [W0311](#W0311) (bad-indentation)<a name="W0311"></a>
 Bad indentation.
-Found %s %s, expected %s
+Found %s %s, expected %s.

 Used when an unexpected number of indentation's tabulations or spaces has been found.

 **:x: Incorrect code**